-Provides for funding via developer contributions where appropriate of the provision of infrastructure to meet the required needs arising from the development proposal/or serve the needs of the wider area.
+Provides for funding via developer contributions where appropriate of the provision of infrastructure to meet the required needs This is a development management policy arising from the development proposal/or serve the needs of the wider area.

 Where the suitability of development depends upon the provision of additional or enhanced infrastructure or service capacity.
 Provides for Economic Viability and a Hierarchy of Developer Contributions.